psychoinformatics-de/fairly-big-processing-workflow/README.md

 #### HTCondor submission

-If your HPC systems run HTCondor, the complete analysis can be submitted as a Directed Acyclic Graph.
+If your HTC/HPC systems run HTCondor, the complete analysis can be submitted as a Directed Acyclic Graph.
-The bootstrapping script will have created the necessary files - by default, jobs are parallelized over subject directories, and specified inside of the file ``code/process.condor_data``.
+The bootstrapping script will have created the necessary files - by default, jobs are parallelized over subject directories, and specified inside of the file ``code/process.condor_dag``.
 Job requirements, job-internal environment variables, and submission setup are specified in ``code/process.condor_submit``.
 If you have adjusted your job setup and requirements in the bootstrapping script, you can submit the jobs inside of the